-There are as many different types of trusts that may be used for different goals.
+There are many different types of trusts that may be used for different goals.
 Before we cover the main 3 types of trusts, it’s important to cover some basic terminology that is used in any type of trust:

 - A Trust is a contract between a Trustmaker, a Trustee, and the Beneficiaries.